sailfishos/docs.sailfishos.org/Develop/Collaborate/Community/Bug_Coordinators.md

 ## Community Bug Coordination

-Starting with April 2022, members of the community support Jolla in coordinating Forum Bug Reports and internal bug tracking.
+Starting with April 2022, members of the community support Jolla with coordinating Forum Bug Reports and internal bug tracking.

 ### Project Goals

  - Improving transparency of internal bug handling
- - Improved communication about new bug report
+ - Improved communication about new bug reports
  - Improved bug report quality

 ### Lifecycle of a bug